 The Beach Club is newer – with bigger, more modern accommodations.

 Situated right on sandy Parksville Beach, it has contemporary studios and large one-bedroom units with full kitchens, air-conditioning, gas fireplaces and large balconies.

 Tip: Ask for an oceanview-facing unit; they’re worth the extra cost.
 Some units have no view (they face other buildings).

 Tigh-Na-Mara Seaside Spa Resort

-The Tigh-Na-Mara resort is more woodsy (surrounded by forest), with nicely gussied up rooms, cabins and suites.
+Surrounded by forest, the Tigh-Na-Mara resort is more woodsy than the Beach Club Resort, with nicely gussied up rooms, cabins and suites.